appwrite/playground-for-python/README.md

 3. Open the app.py file found in the root of the cloned repository.
 4. Copy the project_id, endpoint, secret key from your Appwrite Console.
 4. Update project_id, endpoint, secret key by copied from the console in app.py file where stated.
-5. Install dependencies using pip `pip install appwrite`
+5. Install dependencies using pip `pip install appwrite` using Command Prompt or Powershell
 5. Execute the command `python app.py`
 6. You will see the JSON response in the console.